 Our PHM faculty are very involved in the education of many different levels of learners, from undergraduate to medical and other health professional students, residents, fellows, advanced practice providers, physicians, patients, families, and our community.

 Several of our PHM faculty hold educational leadership positions both within and outside the Section.
 Our PHM Section has a Director and Associate Director of Education who are responsible for Continuing Medical Education, professional development, faculty orientation, novel teaching programs, faculty and learner mentorship, and more.
 Members of the Section also lead our PHM training programs, including our PHM and APP fellowships.
 Lastly, our faculty hold leadership roles outside the Section as Associate Directors of the Pediatric Residency Program and as Directors within the University of Colorado’s Physician Assistant Program and Nursing School.
 Our educational leaders work closely and collaborate with other University of Colorado Department of Pediatrics’ Medical Education faculty on training programs, committee work, teaching endeavors, and research projects.

-Our PHM faculty is actively engaged in and lead educational scholarship, both locally and nationally, having presented multiple posters, workshops, and research plenary presentations at scientific meetings.
+Our PHM faculty is actively engaged in and lead educational scholarship, both locally and nationally, as they have presented multiple posters, workshops, and research plenary presentations at scientific meetings.
 They have published manuscripts in peer-reviewed journals while also mentoring the next generation of educators in their own scholarly work.
 Topic areas of interest include curriculum development, high-value care, learner evaluations, professional development, balancing autonomy and supervision, mentorship, handoff, simulation, and innovative teaching programs.

-Our research coalesces around the concept of “High Value Care” and and informs best clinical practices.
+Our research coalesces around the concept of “High Value Care” and informs best clinical practices.
 Studies cover a broad range of the clinical/translational spectrum, and a wide variety of research methods.
 The division has developed a strong, and growing, cohort of research-intensive faculty who have had significant success in gaining extramural funding for their studies.
 Researchers work closely with the Colorado Clinical and Translational Sciences Institute ( CCTSI), and the ACCORDS Child Program (ACCORDS) to develop and implement research programs.
 Additional research support comes from division resources including analytic and biostatistical support for research projects and also small amounts of research support funds.
 Fellows and faculty can be further supported by several hospital and campus-wide funding opportunities.
 Methodologic expertise in the division covers a wide range of topics including secondary dataset analysis (often focused on the Pediatric Health Information Systems (PHIS) database), dissemination and implementation science, high value care, learning health systems, educational research, clinical trials, translational research, survey research and qualitative analysis, In addition to many inter-divisional collaborative projects, our researchers also collaborate extensively with colleagues in other specialties, including Pulmonology and Sleep Medicine, Infectious Diseases, Emergency Medicine, and Medical Education.